finos/a11y-theme-builder/docs/setup/app-installation.md

 ### View the Theme Builder application in your browser

-To access the application, load the following URL into a browser:
+To access the Theme Builder application, load the following URL into a browser:

 ```
 http://localhost:3001